 There are plenty of salary-to-hourly calculators online that will help you do this.

 Keep in mind that you’ll want to calculate your hourly rate on the number of billable hours you have available in your schedule.
-You’ll use a part of your day for admin, marketing, sales meetings, etc.
+If you use an hour per day for upskilling, you’ll only have 7 to bill.
+Another hour spent looking for new clients is minus one more.
+Keep this in mind when calculating your rate, and you’ll be fine.

 Once you have your hourly rate, it’s time to close clients and start billing. 😁